mrdvagort/TSWOW-WOTLK-TALENTS/README.md

 # Talent Trees

 This folder contains TypeScript datascripts for defining and managing all World of Warcraft class talent trees in TSWoW.
-Each talent tree is programmatically defined with precise positioning, spell ranks, and talent dependencies.
+Each talent tree is defined with positioning, spell ranks, and talent dependencies.

 ## Purpose